Lightkeks/Nordic/readme.md

 The command & permission beneath are not needed if you use Pinapp or edit the bukkit.yml, i just left them in so its possible to take a look on a Nordic world without doing any configuration stuff.

 screenshots: http://imgur.com/a/r7v5x

+This fork targets Paper 1.21.5 and requires Java 21.
+Worlds can be created via Multiverse using the generator name "Nordic".
+The terrain now uses taiga biomes with dense spruce forests.
+Weather behaves normally according to the server settings.
+Tree populators create highly randomised spruce woodlands, mixing many small trees with the occasional tall giant for a natural feel.
+The new terrain settings raise mountains into steep cliffs and carve deep fjord-like inlets with longer creeks.
+Small spruce trees can now appear even on high cliffs, resulting in dense forests that blanket the landscape from shore to summit.